ThinkDataEd/curriculum/docs/unit1/lesson9.md

 of their categories.

-6. Next, display the dotplot created by the class with their nutrition facts labels during the previous class (from [lesson 8](lesson8.md)).
+6. Next, display the dotplot created by the class with their nutrition facts labels during the previous class (from [Lesson 8](lesson8.md)).
 Ask: what value might we consider to be the typical value of this distribution? <span style="color:grey">***Answers will vary by class.
 Common answers will be to identify the mode (the value with the most labels) or the value in the center.
 A common wrong answer will be to confuse the frequency with the value.
 For example, they will say the most typical number of calories was "3" because, perhaps, 100 calories occurred 3 times, and that was more often than any other value.
 Students may also identify "clumps” of data: "it's somewhere between 110 and 120."
-That's ok, but probe them as to why they chose that chunk and not another.
+That's okay, but probe them as to why they chose that chunk and not another.
 The point is to get them to see that chunk as being in the middle or center of the distribution.***</span>